anthonyjonahs/anthonysomosdotcom/README.md

 The site is deployed with Heroku and I used a third-party DNS service to route traffic from a custom domain.

-You visit the site here: http://www.anthonysomos.com
+You can visit the site here: http://www.anthonysomos.com